Octavia Hill: Legacy and memorials

 Women who had trained under Hill formed the Association of Women Housing Workers in 1916.
 This later changed its name to the Society of Housing Managers in 1948.
 After merging with the Institute of Housing Managers in 1965, the society became the present day Chartered Institute of Housing in 1994.
 The CIH is a professional body for those working in the housing profession in the UK and overseas.
 The training that Hill gave to Charity Organisation Society volunteers contributed to the development of modern social work, and COS continued to be instrumental in developing social work as a profession during the twentieth century.
 COS is still in operation today as the charity Family Action.

 In 1907, Parliament passed the first National Trust Act, enshrining the trust's permanent purpose and giving it powers to protect property for the benefit of the nation.
 The trust now looks after a wide range of coast, countryside and historic buildings.
 According to the trust's website, "Staff, volunteers and tenants are engaged daily in providing access to open spaces for people's enjoyment, providing habitats for wildlife and in improving our environment – 'for ever, for everyone'."

-A single grave marker for Miranda Hill, Octavia Hill and Harriet Yorke was placed in Holy Trinity churchyard, Crockham Hill, Kent.
+A single grave marker for Miranda Hill, Octavia Hill and Harriot Yorke was placed in Holy Trinity churchyard, Crockham Hill, Kent.

-Commemorations of Octavia Hill include a monument to her at a Surrey beauty spot, on the summit of a hill called Hydon Ball (now owned by the National Trust).
+Commemorations of Octavia Hill include a monument to her at a Surrey beauty spot, on the summit of a hill called Hydon's Ball.
 Shortly after her death, the family erected a stone seat there, from which walkers can enjoy views over the Surrey countryside.
+The National Trust, who now own the site, has set up a commemorative guided walk that passes the seat, and two Octavia Hill Trails in Kent.

 The Octavia Hill Society was set up in 1992 "to promote awareness of the ideas and ideals of Octavia Hill, her family, fellow workers and their relevance in today's society nationally and internationally".
 Under the society's auspices her birthplace at Wisbech has been turned into the Octavia Hill Birthplace House.
 In 1995, to mark the centenary of the National Trust, a new variety of rose, "Octavia Hill", was named in her honour.
 A zonal pelargonium 'Octavia Hill' bred in Germany by plant-breeding company Elster PAC Jungpflanzen was launched at the Birthplace House in June 2009.